Sendouc/sendou.ink/README.md

 2. Update `AVAILABLE_SR_GEAR` with new SR gear
 3. Update all `CURRENT_SEASON` constants
 4. Update `CURRENT_PATCH` constants
+5. Update the stage list in `stage-ids.ts` and `create-misc-json.ts`.
+Add images from Lean's repository and avify them.
-5. `npm run create-misc-json`
+6. `npm run create-misc-json`
-6. `npm run create-gear-json`
+7. `npm run create-gear-json`
-7. `npm run create-analyzer-json`
+8. `npm run create-analyzer-json`
-8. `npm run create-object-dmg-json`
+9. `npm run create-object-dmg-json`
-9. Fill new weapon IDs by category to `weapon-ids.ts` (easy to take from the diff of English weapons.json)
+10. Fill new weapon IDs by category to `weapon-ids.ts` (easy to take from the diff of English weapons.json)
-10. Get gear IDs for each slot from /output folder and also update gear id files.
+11. Get gear IDs for each slot from /output folder and also update gear id files.
-11. Replace `object-dmg.json` with the `object-dmg.json` in /output folder
+12. Replace `object-dmg.json` with the `object-dmg.json` in /output folder
-12. Replace `weapon-params.json` with the `params.json` in /output folder
+13. Replace `weapon-params.json` with the `params.json` in /output folder
-13. Delete all images inside `main-weapons`, `main-weapons-outlined` and `gear` folders.
+14. Delete all images inside `main-weapons`, `main-weapons-outlined` and `gear` folders.
-14. Replace with images from Lean's repository.
+15. Replace with images from Lean's repository.
-15. Run the `npm run replace-img-names` command
+16. Run the `npm run replace-img-names` command
-16. Run the `npm run replace-weapon-names` command
+17. Run the `npm run replace-weapon-names` command
-17. Run the .avif generating command in each image folder.
+18. Run the .avif generating command in each image folder.
-18. Update manually any languages that use English `gear.json` and `weapons.json` files
+19. Update manually any languages that use English `gear.json` and `weapons.json` files

 ### Fix errors from the CI Pipeline